Skip to Content

 Specializations:

-Memory development in early childhood and children's involvement in the legal system.
-Specific interests include the effects of stress on children's memory; emotional regulation and physiological reactivity as predictors of children's coping with and memory for stressful events; interview strategies that facilitate and impede children's eyewitness abilities; jurors' perceptions of child witnesses; and consequences of legal involvement on child victims.
+Memory development in early childhood, effects of stress and trauma on children’s development, and children’s involvement in the legal system.
+Specific interests include strategies to improve children’s narrative productivity and accuracy; the effects of stress on children’s memory; emotional regulation and physiological reactivity as predictors of children’s coping with and memory for stressful events; jurors’ perceptions of child witnesses; and consequences of legal involvement on child witnesses and victims.